Why is my lawn drainage problems

 Landscaping

-The answer to 'why is my lawn drainage problems' is that poor lawn drainage can be caused by a variety of factors, including soil compaction, improper grading, and obstructed drainage pathways.
-Symptoms of drainage issues include standing water, soggy soil, and the growth of moss or weeds.
+The answer to 'why is my lawn drainage problems' is that poor lawn drainage can be caused by a variety of factors, including soil composition, grading issues, or blocked drainage systems.
+Symptoms may include standing water, soggy soil, and poor grass growth.

 Step-by-Step Guide